KarthikM08/Intraday-Scanner/README.md

 Copy the code and paste them in chartink scanner section, use the option "Stocks those pass all these conditions" for all these 4 scanners. and take the common stocks to buy or sell which occured in both primary and secondary scans.

-These scanner are created mainly based on "Exponential Moving Average" indicator to track the momentum in the stocks.
+These scanners are created mainly based on "Exponential Moving Average" indicator to track the momentum in the stocks.